bgoonz/web-dev-notes-resource-site/1-tools/file-manager-js-master/notes.html/Travis CI Documentation.md

 More details on our build environments are available in our [CI Environment](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/user/ci-environment/) documentation.

-Now that you’ve read the basics, head over to our [Tutorial](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/user/tutorial/) for details on setting up your first build!
+Now that you've read the basics, head over to our [Tutorial](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/user/tutorial/) for details on setting up your first build!

 [Source](https://docs.travis-ci.com/user/for-beginners/)